-House Bill 1656, passed in 2007, requires all municipalities with a population of more than 20,000 to adopt landscape irrigation ordinances that follow TCEQ rules for irrigation design, require the installer of an irrigation system to be licensed, require a permit prior to installing an irrigation system, and include minimum standards for the design, installation and operation of irrigation systems.
+Texas Local Government Code Section 401.006 requires all municipalities with a population of more than 20,000 to adopt landscape irrigation ordinances that follow TCEQ rules for irrigation design, require the installer of an irrigation system to be licensed, require a permit prior to installing an irrigation system, and include minimum standards for the design, installation and operation of irrigation systems.
 This applies to several large LCRA customers, and several additional customers have adopted these standards on their own.
 As of 2022, 14 LCRA customers have a permitting and inspection program to implement the TCEQ landscape irrigation standards for new irrigation systems.